shareish/shareish/CONTRIBUTING.md

 3. Before submitting a patch related to the front-end, please check if you follow [VueJS style guide](https://v2.vuejs.org/v2/style-guide/?redirect=true).

 ## Do you intend to add a new feature?
-Please contact us at <info@shareish.org> or submit an issue describing the enhancement you plan to implement.
+Please contact us using [GitHub Discussions](https://github.com/shareish/shareish/discussions) or submit an issue describing the enhancement you plan to implement.

 ## Do you have questions about the source code?
-Please contact us at <info@shareish.org>.
+Please contact us using [GitHub Discussions](https://github.com/shareish/shareish/discussions).

+## Do you intend to install Shareish in your own community ?
+ Let us know in [GitHub Discussions](https://github.com/shareish/shareish/discussions) (or <info@shareish.org> if you are more comfortable).